openpims/wordpress/readme.txt

 **How it works:**

-1. When a user visits your site, the plugin checks for the x-openpims HTTP header
+1. When a user visits your site, the plugin checks for OpenPIMS registration via:
+   - x-openpims HTTP header
+   - x-openpims cookie
+   - OpenPIMS User-Agent pattern
 2. The plugin sends a request to the OpenPIMS service with your site's configuration
 3. If the user hasn't registered their preferences, a modal appears directing them to OpenPIMS
 4. Users configure their privacy preferences once on the OpenPIMS platform